Financially distressed businesses can file for a bankruptcy or a proposal, which together is classified as insolvency.

-- The net liabilities associated with commercial proposals increased in January – June 2020.
+- Relative to 2019, net liabilities associated with business insolvencies also increased in 2020.

-- The onset of the COVID-19 pandemic will likely result in higher business insolvencies and associated net liabilities throughout the remainder of 2020.
+- The reinstatement of COVID-19 pandemic restrictions in late 2020 will likely contribute to higher business insolvencies and associated net liabilities in Peel in 2021.

-COVID-19 response measures and associated business closures are likely to lead to an increase in business insolvency cases in upcoming months.
+The reinstatement of COVID-19 response measures and associated business closures are likely to lead to further increases in business insolvency cases in 2021.

-The downward trend in business bankruptcies in Peel Region continued in January - June 2020 with a total of 21 cases, down from 29 cases in January - June 2019.
+The downward trend in business bankruptcies in Peel Region ended in 2020 as the number of business bankruptcies increased from 49 cases recorded in 2019 to 51 cases in 2020.

-With the onset of COVID-19 and associated business closures, business bankruptcies are likely to increase in Peel in upcoming quarters as closure procedures are completed and reported.
+The reinstatement of COVID-19 restrictions is likely to lead to further increases in business bankruptcies in Peel in upcoming quarters as closure procedures are completed and reported.

 Net Liability of Business Insolvencies

-Relative to January – June 2019, total net liabilities of business insolvencies decreased by almost 82 per cent to $21.2 million, in January – June 2020.
+Relative to 2019, total net liabilities of business insolvencies increased by 10.7 per cent to $143.1 million.

-Net liabilities of insolvencies per case decreased by 74.5 per cent in the January – June 2020 period.
+Net liabilities of insolvencies per case decreased by 0.6 per cent in 2020.